 Dr. Glenn attended the University of Western Ontario and he graduated M.D. with honors in 1912.
 Dr. Glenn interned at Toledo General Hospital in Ohio.
 He spent another 3 1/2 years training in surgery and acted as Resident Physician and Medical Director of Lucas County Hospital in Toledo Ohio.
 He went on to be the House Surgeon of Harper Hospital in Detroit, Michigan.
 According to the 1928 Ontario Medical Register, Dr. Glenn joined the College of Physicians and Surgeons on the 24th of June, 1915.

 Dr. Glenn practiced medicine in Chatham throughout his entire career.
 He opened his medical office in the Backus Building at 147 King St., in January of 1916.
 According to the 1920 edition of Vernon’s City of Chatham Business Directory, Dr. Glenn’s office was located at 6 Third Street.

 Dr. Glenn married Anna Isabelle Wilson from Cedar Springs on September 15th, 1922.
 She was born on the 8th of September, 1900, the daughter of Frank Wilson and the former Annie Shoemaker.
 Her parents were farmers and the family resided at Lot 4, concession 2, in Harwich Township.
 Mrs. Glenn had 4 siblings.
 Her sister Olive “Myrtle” was born on the 16th of May, 1893.
 Her sister Jennie was born on the 7th of April, 1895.
 Her brother John was born on the 15th of February, 1898 and her younger sister Florence was born on the 3rd of May, 1903.
 Sadly, her sister Florence died on the 8th of January, 1919 at the Public General Hospital in Chatham.
 The cause of death was listed as influenza.

 Dr. Glenn died at St Joseph’s Hospital in Chatham on the 28th of February, 1961 after a lengthy illness.
 Mrs. Glenn died in Chatham in 1966.
-They were buried at Maple Leaf Cemetery in Chatham.
+They are buried at Maple Leaf Cemetery in Chatham.